cybera/dev-interview/README.md

 We've pulled out the commands you'll need in Docker into scripts in the `bin` directory:

 - `bin/run` to run your python script, located in *scripts/answer.py*.
-Right now, it just says 'hello world'
+Right now, it just says 'hello world'.
+Feel free to run it as many times as you need to.
+Not a bad idea to run it right now!
 - `bin/rebuild-app` to rebuild the application container (you may find you need to install a library)
 - `bin/python-console` and `bin/bash-console`: Depending on how you like to work (if you want to test commands or code snippets), these may be useful.
 But you can also just re-run the first 2 commands to test changes.